kinecosystem/kin-ecosystem-sdk-docs/docs/android-guide.md

 ## Playground and Production Environments ##

-The Kin Ecosystem provides two working environments:
+Kin provides two working environments:

 - **Playground** – a staging and testing environment using test servers and a blockchain test network.
 - **Production** – uses production servers and the main blockchain network.